chrisant996/clink/README.md

 ### Features

+Here are some highlights of what Clink provides:

 - The same line editing as Bash (from the [GNU Readline library](https://tiswww.case.edu/php/chet/readline/rltop.html) version 8.1).
 - History persistence between sessions.
 - Context sensitive completion;